Roasted Cauliflower and Red Bell Pepper Soup

 Soup Ingredients

-• 1 small cauliflower (chopped into florets – approx 3 cups)
+• ½ head large cauliflower - chopped into florets – approx 4 cups

-• 1 tbsp ras el Hanout (Moroccan spice mix)
+• 1 tbsp (6 g) ras el Hanout (Moroccan spice mix) - see notes for substitution

 Toppings